-Many banks will have minimum deposit requirements in order to open a new checking or savings account.
-This minimum deposit will vary from one bank to the next, and even depends on the type of account you open.
-Most banks also have monthly maintenance fees, so be sure to watch out for those as well.
+Many banks have minimum deposit requirements to open a new account.
+This minimum deposit will vary from one bank to the next and depends on the type of account you open.

 What is considered a safe amount to keep in my checking account?